 People with bulimia have a high incidence of psychiatric conditions, including: Depression (often with rapid and wide swings in mood)Anxiety

-Drug screening—to check for drug use
+(EKG)—to check for abnormal heart rhythms Drug screening—to check for drug use

 Bulimia can lead to severe heart problems.